DoNewsCode/core/doc/tutorial.md

 #### Load configurations

 `New()` and `Default()` is also responsible for reading configurations from outside.
-By default it reads nothing.
+By default, it reads nothing.

 The configuration implementation is provided by package config.
 It views the configuration as a stack.